Ibn Battuta: In popular culture

-The largest themed mall in Dubai, UAE, the Ibn Battuta Mall is named for him and features both areas designed to recreate the exotic lands he visited on his travels and statuary tableaus depicting scenes from his life history.
+The largest themed mall in Dubai, United Arab Emirates, the Ibn Battuta Mall is named for him and features both areas designed to recreate the exotic lands he visited on his travels and statuary tableaus depicting scenes from his life history.

-A giant semblance of Battuta, alongside two others from the history of Arab exploration, the geographer and historian Al Bakri and the navigator and cartographer Ibn Majid, is displayed at the Mobility pavilion at Expo 2020 in Dubai in a section of the exhibition designed by Weta Workshop.
+A giant semblance of Battuta, alongside two others from the history of Arab exploration, the geographer and historian Al-Bakri and the navigator and cartographer Ibn Majid, is displayed at the Mobility pavilion at Expo 2020 in Dubai in a section of the exhibition designed by Wētā Workshop.

 Tangier Ibn Battouta Airport is an international airport located in his hometown of Tangier, Morocco.
 Ibn Batouta Stadium in Tangier is also named after him.

 He appears as a leader in Civilization VII, able to lead any civilization, including the Abbasid or Songhai in the Exploration Age.